web3_clientVersion | Ethereum

 2. **The `getClient` Function**:\

-This function retrieves the client version using the `web3.eth.getNodeInfo` call, which internally calls the `web3_clientVersion` JSON-RPC method without parameters.
-It formats the returned value and provides the full client version string.
+This function retrieves the client version by calling the `web3_clientVersion` JSON-RPC method without parameters through `chainstack.send`.
+It returns the full client version string.

 3. **The `getClientName` Function**:\